-“Vehicle theft is on the rise, in fact current statistics say that 20,000 vehicle are stolen each year here in NZ”.
+“Vehicle theft is on the rise, in fact, current statistics say that 20,000 vehicles are stolen each year here in NZ”.

 Below are the number of reported vehicle thefts for the past two years:

-So whilst the “20,000” number was near enough it is still pretty clear that the number of thefts are actually down!
+So whilst the “20,000” number was near enough it is still pretty clear that the number of thefts is actually down!

 The New Zealand Security Association